sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

   - How to close the wound
   - How many layers
   - Do we need a drain?
-  - Do we need ethibond? (what size)
+  - Do we need Ethibond? (what size)
-  - Do we need ss wires?
+  - Do we need SS wires?
 - Study plan for a pre op conference may look like this:

   ~~~markdown